 “My apologies.
 Spicy soup for lunch.
 Didn’t quite agree with me, I must say.”
-The doctor, still a bit red-faced and breathless, bustled with a hint of in a embarrassment across the small room and resumed his seat opposite his patient.
+The doctor, still a bit red-faced and breathless, bustled with a hint of embarrassment across the small room and resumed his seat opposite his patient.
 “We’ll tack on another few moments to the end of our consultation, of course, if you have time,” he offered with an apologetic smile.

 A smirk sneaked across one side of the vampire’s full lips, drawing his mouth into an uneven bow.
 “Time?” he repeated, immensely entertained by the comment.
 “Time, I think, I can spare.”

 “So, getting back to the anxiousness, is it constant or do you notice that it comes and goes?
 Sorry, does something strike you as humorous?”

 “Yes,” replied the undead man to the living one.
 “Yes indeed.
 Though each of these conversations is a favor to you, a contribution to your research, every occasion seems to develop into a discussion of my emotional and psychological status.
 Tell me, why might that be?”
 He regarded his companion with eyes full of merriment.